A history of Catchword in names & numbers

 Ahold’s family of sodas - Rally, Dr. Bob, Quist, Ramp

-Naming private-label brands to suggest their well-known counterparts is more fun than a tub of tamarins.
-Over the years, we’ve named more than 20 of these feisty challengers for Ahold (parent of Giant Food and Stop & Shop).
+Naming private-label brands to suggest well-known counterparts is more fun than a tub of tamarins.
+Over the years, we’ve named 20+ of these feisty challengers for Ahold (parent of Giant Food and Stop & Shop).

 2002